All Episodes

 Bush lied about weapons of mass destruction.

-You saw the same intelligence the President saw, Senator Boxer.
+You saw the same intelligence the president saw, Senator Boxer.

-You and John Kerry and all the rest of you, Patrick Leahy and what's his name Jay Rockefeller you all saw the same intelligence and you all wanted to go to war on this you may not have personally but your party did then all of a sudden when there are no weapons of mass destruction you see a political opportunity and you see a chance to divide the country so that you may regain some of your power back.
+But then all of a sudden when there are no weapons of mass destruction, you see a political opportunity and you see a chance to divide the country so that you may regain some of your power back.

-So all of a sudden they got a new template Bush lied Bill Clinton only made mistakes Bill Clinton just made mistakes and of course those mistakes didn't even affect his leadership.
+Bill Clinton just made mistakes and of course those mistakes didn't even affect his leadership.

-But George Bush lied, even though you demanded a resolution to agree with him.
+But George Bush lied even though you demanded a resolution to agree with him.

-You demanded a resolution authorizing him yet again to do exactly what he did, on the basis that he did it.
+You demanded a resolution authorizing him yet again to do exactly what he did on the basis that he did it.

-We went in there to liberate a country.
+We went there to liberate a country.

 We went in there with a long-term vision of establishing a country in the Middle East that is pro-American, that is free, has its own elections.